- News and Events

 The Career Development Center helps organizations connect with qualified applicants for full-time, part-time, summer, volunteer, or internship positions.
 More than 900 students who take advantage of internships each year gain valuable experience while contributing to our region's workforce effectiveness.

 The Community Academic Center (CAC), located at 214 Grant Street, coordinates and provides cradle-to-career educational support programming for youth and families on Buffalo's West Side.
 Programming is developed and designed in collaboration with campus and community partners.
 Activities and offerings range from outside of school time enrichment to instruction for newcomer refugee youth and parents.
-The CAC is jointly operated by the Center for Excellence in Rural and Urban Education and the Volunteer and Service-Learning Center.

 Buffalo State College is one of Western New York's most valuable cultural and economic resources.
 As a public urban institution of higher education, Buffalo State has been delivering America's promise since 1871.